Ghana progressing on pilot project for wastewater reuse | Ghana News Agency

 The plant is accredited under the ISO 17025-2017, and regulated by the Ghana Standards Authority’s regulation GS1212:2019 for environmental protection from effluent discharged into the environment, and the World Health Organisation (WHO) standard for wastewater reuse.

-Dr William Owusu Oduro, Deputy-Director, CSIR-Institute of Industrial Research and team member of the WIDER UPTAKE Project, said key characteristic consideration were being given to the calorific value, combustion, (heating and burning levels), emission levels, environmental safety, as well as end user safety in the plan for monitoring and control of health and quality risk of the biochar produced by SSGL.
+Dr William Owusu Oduro, Deputy-Director, CSIR-Institute of Industrial Research and team member of the WIDER UPTAKE Project, said key characteristic considerations were being given to the calorific value, combustion, (heating and burning levels), emission levels, environmental safety, as well as end-user safety in the plan for monitoring and control of health and quality risk of the biochar produced by SSGL.

-An initial analysis of the biochar produced, revealed high content of sulphur, lead and ash, but formula for the preparation of the biochar is being refined together with the development of a firm plan for effective monitoring of emissions from the SSGL Plant.
+An initial analysis of the biochar produced revealed a high content of sulphur, lead and ash, but formula for the preparation of the biochar is being refined together with the development of a firm plan for effective monitoring of emissions from the SSGL Plant.

 Dr Oduro said in the absence of an explicit regulation on resources recovered from wastewater treatment in Ghana, the WHO standard for cook environment has been adopted for producing biochar.